 \begin{linenomath} \end{linenomath}

-LISA-Pathfinder (LPF), which was operated in the quiet space environment of Lagrange point $L_1$, had an optical ACC on board dubbed Gravitational Reference Sensor \citep[][]{Armano.2018} (Fig.~\ref{ASD_general_comparison} orange curve).
+The LISA-Pathfinder (LPF) mission, which was operated in the quiet space environment of the Lagrange point $L_1$, had an optical ACC on board dubbed Gravitational Reference Sensor GRS; Fig.~\ref{ASD_general_comparison}, orange curve) \citep[][]{Armano.2018}.
 Contrary to electrostatic accelerometers, which measure the TM displacement capacitively and actuate it electrostatically, optical ones track the TM with laser interferometry.
 Its ASD is given by:

 \begin{linenomath} \end{linenomath}